Paul Rabil: College career

 Rabil began his academic career at Johns Hopkins University in the Fall of 2004.
-Attending a prestigious university keeping up with the educational course load was an initial struggle for Rabil.
+Attending a prestigious university and keeping up with the educational course load was an initial struggle for Rabil.
 Rabil has a condition called auditory processing disorder, which makes it more difficult for individuals to process auditory information.
 Despite his struggles in the classroom, Rabil's Johns Hopkins lacrosse career began in the spring of 2005.
 In 2005, Rabil had a notable freshman season, tallying 37 points on 23 goals and 14 assists.
 This effort earned Rabil Third Team All-American honors and aided in securing Johns Hopkins the national championship.
 Rabil continued his successful start in 2006 during his sophomore season, scoring 25 goals and 13 assists.
 Rabil earned First Team All-American Honors, as well as being a finalist for the 2006 Tewaaraton Award.
 Despite Rabil's efforts, Johns Hopkins lost to Syracuse in the quarterfinals of the NCAA tournament.

 As an upperclassman, Rabil tallied 27 goals and 26 assists for a total of 53 points in his junior season.
-Rabil was awarded First Team All-American honors for the second consecutive year, the McLaughlin Award, and was a finalist for the Tewaaraton Awards.
-Rabil led the program to its ninth national title, defeating Duke University 12-11 in the National Championship game.
+Rabil was awarded First Team All-American honors for the second consecutive year, the McLaughlin Award, and was a finalist for the Tewaaraton Award.
+Rabil led the program to its ninth national title, defeating Duke University 12–11 in the National Championship game.
 In his senior season, Rabil scored 36 goals and had 14 assists for 50 total points.
 Rabil earned First Team All-American Honors for the third consecutive season, but missed out on another title as Johns Hopkins lost to Syracuse in the 2008 National Championship game.
 Ultimately, Rabil graduated from Johns Hopkins University in 2008 majoring in political science and minoring in entrepreneurship and management.